by Matthew Zangen

 This curb is also a history;

-the copper burst from brass like a throat here,
+the copper burst from hoods like a throat here,

 Here We listen for the work, I fused with separateness,